Different-Strokes-Calgary/website/pages/index.md

 program philosophy of “fun and fitness for life” in an environment that is both positive and supportive.

+# Open House
+Join us for a free hours of swimming at MNP Community & Sports Centre on Sunday, September 10, 2023 @ 6pm.
+There will be coaches on decks for a lite workout, and we may even have some pool games planned.
+Greeters will be at the entrance guiding people into the facility if it's your first time.

 # Swim Practices

 Swim practices are at: